greatwall2704/gepa-ii-agent/src/gepa/adapters/anymaths_adapter/README.md

 - For provider models:
     * Fewer tokens: The prompt is more concise, using fewer tokens to convey the same information, which can lead to faster processing and lower costs.
     * Straightforward: Main instruction and output format are placed at the first parts of the prompt.
 Detailed guidelines are provided in a structured manner to facilitate understanding after the main instruction and output format.

+### ❓ Weird results and observations
+- In the case of `"ollama/qwen3:0.6b"`, the score did not improve as expected with additional context.
+Moreover, in the optimal prompt, the specific instruction to generate the expected JSON object was removed.
+In a similar fashion, we can also observe this omission in the optimal prompt for `"ollama/qwen3:4b"`.

 ---